5. Objects

 }

-// Create 2 objects of type Class1 and Class2
+// creation of 2 objects of type Class1 and Class2

 // call the calculate function